What is Google Drive?

 Bonus Tip: Protect Google Drive files in advance with CBackup

 Although cloud storage like Google Drive is a safe place for your data, chances are that you may lose your data in Google Drive due to virus ransomware or human accidental deletion.
 Therefore, keeping a backup version of your data in another cloud storage can add another layer of protection to your data.
 To achieve that, you can also rely on CBackup.
-It can help you quickly and directly sync or back up files on Google Drive to other cloud drives (such as Dropbox, OneDrive, etc.).
+It can help you quickly and directly sync or back up files on Google Drive to another account or other cloud drives (such as Dropbox, OneDrive, etc.).

 1. Sign in to your CBackup account.
 Click the My Storage icon > + Add Cloud, and select Dropbox to add.